 In practice, we just keep having fun until everyone is too exhausted to continue.

-Required gear: Sparring with steel always requires a fencing mask and gloves, and almost always also requires jackets, gorgets, groin protection, and similar, depending on the weapons and the level of intensity.
-Having said that, people without gear are welcome to hang out and practice in less serious ways: we do have some light “boffer”-style weapons which allow those without gear to play around a bit, just for fun.
+Sparring with steel always requires a fencing mask, gorget, jackets, elbow protection, groin protection and gloves.
+Some specifics may vary depending on the weapons and the level of intensity, see this chart for more.
+Having said that, people without gear are welcome to hang out for open floor and practice in less serious ways: we do have some light “boffer”-style weapons which allow those without gear to play around a bit, just for fun.